Thread and Data Mapping in Software Transactional Memory: An Overview: Thread and Data Mapping in STM

 \subsection{Discussion}

 We will start by discussing data mapping.
-As it is possible to observe in \tablename~\ref{tab:comparison}, just two works attempted to deal with data mapping in STM.
-The first one proposed by Góes et al.~\cite{Goes:2014} provided a mechanism to choose if the data allocated inside the STM runtime should be allocated in the same NUMA node as the thread that is needing it or prioritizing a memory balance.
+As can be observed in \tablename~\ref{tab:comparison}, just two works attempted to deal with data mapping in STM.
+The first one proposed by Góes et al.~\cite{Goes:2014} provided a mechanism to choose whether the data allocated inside the STM runtime should be allocated in the same NUMA node as the thread that needs it or prioritizing a memory balance.
 Hence, it is based on a static (offline) mapping.
 However, as discussed by Pasqualin et al.~\cite{Pasqualin:2021} it could be infeasible to perform an efficient online data mapping by only having accesses to the memory pages accessed by the STM runtime since it represents only a fraction of the entire memory accessed by the application.
 As the opposite, for thread mapping, the information provided by the STM runtime is exactly the one needed to perform an efficient thread mapping.
 One of the main objectives of thread mapping is to improve cache usage by mapping cores that access the same shared data in a way that they can share different cache levels.

 Regarding thread mapping, the information about aborts, such as amount and ratio compared to commits, can be a useful metric to define thread mapping.
-The intuition used is that if the aborts are high, then the application is accessing a great quantity of share data.
+The intuition used is that if the aborts are high, then the application is accessing a great quantity of shared data.
 Hence, it can be interesting to use a mapping strategy that prioritizes locality.
-In fact, many works used abort information to decide the thread mapping.
+In fact, many works used abort information to determine the thread mapping.

 There are works that instead of relying solely on the number of aborts to identify a global shared pattern, try to identify which specific threads are accessing the same shared data.
 Chan et al.~\cite{Chan:2015} tried to identify the relationship between threads when they abort.
 However, their mechanism has a high overhead since it is triggered on each abort and the affinity measured should be recalculated for all threads each time.
 Pasqualin et al.~\cite{Pasqualin:2020:2} used a similar idea, but tried to improve the accuracy of the mechanism by tracking transactional reads and writes, instead of only aborts.
-The mechanism has a lower overhead since the affinity measure is a counter updated once for each access.
-Also, transactional reads and writes are only sampled.
+The mechanism has a lower overhead since the affinity measure is a counter that is updated once for each access.
+Additionally, transactional reads and writes are only sampled.